 Harry J. Paarsch was born in Ashcroft, British Columbia, Canada, and grew up in British Columbia, first in the village of Clinton, in the Cariboo region, which is located in the southern interior of the province, and then in the village of Qualicum Beach, on Vancouver Island.
-After attending grade schools in Dog Creek as well as Clinton, he then attended high schools in Clinton as well as Qualicum Beach, but graduated in 1976 with honours from Brentwood College School in Mill Bay.
+After attending grade schools in Dog Creek, as well as Clinton, he then attended high schools in Clinton as well as Qualicum Beach, but graduated in 1976 with honors from Brentwood College School in Mill Bay.

 Subsequently, he earned the degree B.A.
 (Honours), First Class, in economics from Queen’s University at Kingston, Ontario, Canada in 1980 as well as the degrees M.S. in statistics in 1983 and Ph.D. in economics with a minor in statistics in 1987, both from Stanford University near Palo Alto, California.

 He has held full-time appointments at the University of British Columbia and the University of Western Ontario as well as the University of Iowa and the University of Melbourne, and has been a visiting professor at Aarhus Universitet, Universitat Autònoma de Barcelona, Helsingin yliopisto, the University of New South Wales, and Stanford University.